iclr-blogposts/2024/_posts/2024-05-07-understanding-icl.md

       - name: Linear self-attention is sufficient
   - name: What is special about linear self-attention?
     subsections:
-      - name: A quick review of least-squares regression
+      - name: Establishing a connection between gradient descent and data manipulation
       - name: Building a linear transformer that implements a gradient descent step
   - name: Experiments and analysis of the linear transformer
     subsections: